aws-samples/aws-serverless-workshops/README.md

 - [**Multi Region**](MultiRegion) - This workshop shows you how to build a serverless ticketing system that is replicated across two regions and provides automatic failover in the event of a disaster.
 You will learn the basics of deploying AWS Lambda functions, exposing them via API Gateway, and configuring replication using Route53 and DynamoDB streams.

 - [**Security**](https://github.com/aws-samples/aws-serverless-security-workshop) - This workshop shows you techniques to secure a serverless application built with AWS Lambda, Amazon API Gateway and RDS Aurora.
 We will cover AWS services and features you can leverage to improve the security of a serverless applications in 5 domains: identity & access management, infrastructure, data, code, and logging & monitoring.

+# Third Party Workshops

+The following workshops are created and maintained by third parties and explore a variety of other topics and tools related to serverless development on AWS.

+- [**HERE Geocoding and Routing Extensions**](https://github.com/heremaps/devrel-workshops/tree/master/aws-serverless) - These extensions to the [**Web Application**](WebApplication) and [**Data Processing**](https://dataprocessing.wildrydes.com) workshops walk through how to enhance the base applications with geocoding and advanced routing features.
+You'll see how to launch applications from the AWS Serverless Application Repository and integrate these components into the existing architectures.
+You'll need to complete the primary Web Application or Data Processing workshop from this repository before starting the extensions.